MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/container-networking/network-drivers-topologies.md

 # Windows Container Network Drivers

 In addition to leveraging the default 'nat' network created by Docker on Windows, users can define custom container networks.
-User-defined networks can be created using using the Docker CLI, [`docker network create -d <NETWORK DRIVER TYPE> <NAME>`](https://docs.docker.com/engine/reference/commandline/network_create/), command.
+User-defined networks can be created using using the Docker CLI [`docker network create -d <NETWORK DRIVER TYPE> <NAME>`](https://docs.docker.com/engine/reference/commandline/network_create/) command.
 On Windows, the following network driver types are available:

 - **nat** – containers attached to a network created with the 'nat' driver will receive an IP address from the user-specified (``--subnet``) IP prefix.
 Port forwarding / mapping from the container host to container endpoints is supported.
 > Note: Multiple NAT networks are supported if you have the Windows 10 Creators Update installed!

 - **transparent** – containers attached to a network created with the 'transparent' driver will be directly connected to the physical network.
 IPs from the physical network can be assigned statically (requires user-specified ``--subnet`` option) or dynamically using an external DHCP server.

-- **overlay** - when the docker engine is running in [swarm mode](./swarm-mode.md), containers attached to an overlay network can communicate with other containers attached to the same network across multiple container hosts.
+- **overlay** - when the docker engine is running in [swarm mode](../manage-containers/swarm-mode.md), containers attached to an overlay network can communicate with other containers attached to the same network across multiple container hosts.
 Each overlay network that is created on a Swarm cluster is created with its own IP subnet, defined by a private IP prefix.
 The overlay network driver uses VXLAN encapsulation.
 > Requires Windows Server 2016 with [KB4015217](https://support.microsoft.com/en-us/help/4015217/windows-10-update-kb4015217) or Windows 10 Creators Update

 - **l2bridge** - containers attached to a network created with the 'l2bridge' driver will be in the same IP subnet as the container host.
 The IP addresses must be assigned statically from the same prefix as the container host.
 All container endpoints on the host will have the same MAC address as the host due to Layer-2 address translation (MAC re-write) operation on ingress and egress.